 Another great way to save a lot of money on life insurance is to use an independent life insurance agent.
 These agents can shop around for you because they have access to dozens of companies throughout the U.S.

 Independent agents keep track of any and all underwriting guidelines in use by insurers.
 If they don’t feel that the rating or quotes given by a particular insurer are fair and can’t negotiate a better rate, they will look elsewhere until they do.

 Don’t use a “captive” or company agent because you will have no choice in either the health rating you are accessed or the premium they charge.
 The manner in how a life insurance company rates people with sleep apnea vary significantly as some companies are much more restrictive in how they rate you.

-If you want no obligation quotes from the best rated companies right now, use the Instant Quotes tool on your left.
+If you want no-obligation quotes from the best-rated companies right now, use the Instant Quotes tool on your right.
 (Top if you’re on mobile.)
 Compare dozens of companies.
 Experiment with different term lengths and benefit amounts.
 The tool is there for your information.
 There is never any obligation to buy.

 Why Sleep Apnea Life Insurance Sometimes Costs More

-Sleep apnea is a potentially serious sleep disorder which impairs your breathing while you are sleeping.
-The first thing that an underwriter wants to know is that type of OSA.
+Sleep apnea is a potentially serious sleep disorder that impairs your breathing while you are sleeping.
+The first thing that an underwriter wants to know is the type of OSA.